Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Random Sampling Policy

-The random sampling policy selects in each slot a sensor drawn uniformly at random from the set of sensors $\{1,2,\ldots,N\}$, i.e., each sensor is selected with probability $1/N$.
+The random sampling policy selects in each slot a sensor $a_t$ drawn from the distribution $\Pr(a_t=n)=\bar{a}_n$, where $\sum_{n=1}^N \bar{a}_n=1$, i.e., sensor $n$ is selected with probability $\bar{a}_n$.
 However, while the sampling decisions in each slot are independent, the observations are correlated over time as they depend on the source states, which do not change independently from one slot to another.
 To see this, consider the camera scenario considered in the introduction.
-Clearly, if a source is in zones 1,3, or 4, it is likely that it will also be observable in the next time slot.
+Clearly, if a source is in zones 1, 3, or 4, it is likely that it will also be observable in the next time slot.
 Similarly, if on the other hand a source is in zone 2, it is likely to be invisible in the following time slot since zone 2 is not covered by any camera.
 In particular, the observations evolve according to a Markov chain which is independent of the scheduling decisions.
-Using this observation, we can construct the Markov chain of the AoI process and derive the following result. \begin{theorem} The random sampling policy that schedules in each slot a sensor drawn uniformly at random from the set of sensors achieves an expected long-term average AoI of
+Using this observation, we can construct the Markov chain of the AoI process and derive the following result. \begin{theorem} The random sampling policy that schedules in each slot a sensor drawn according to the distribution $\Pr(a_t=n)=\bar{a}_n$ satisfying $\sum_{n=1}^N\sum_{s=1}^{S_k}\bar{a}_n q_n p_{nk}^{(s)}>0$ achieves an expected long-term average AoI of

 where $E[\Delta_{\text{random},k}]$ is the expected AoI of source $k$ given as

 $\mathbf{I}$ and $\mathbf{1}$ are the identity matrix and the row vector of all ones of appropriate dimensions, respectively, and